Ski Touring, Alpine Ski Touring and Ski Mountaineering

 - As you drive to the trailhead observe the landscape and what the weather is doing.
 Ask yourself is the avalanche danger changing.
 Look for signs of recent avalanche activity and be prepared to change your objectives for the day.

 - Check the information boards at the trailheads.

 Snow cover varies greatly with elevation.
 On the ice caps in the park skiing is possible year round.
-At lower elevations in the valley bottoms skiing is best between early December and late March.
-During the early part of the winter Parker Ridge is closed until there is 50cm of snow cover.
+At lower elevations in the valley bottoms skiing is between early December and April.
+During the early part of the winter Parker Ridge is closed until there is 50 cm of snow cover.
 This is to protect the fragile soil and vegetation from damage by skiers and boarders.

 Follow the link to Jasper National Park

 Follow Parks Mountain Safety on Facebook and Twitter @ParksMntSafety